Careless Whisper

-"Careless Whisper" is a song by the English singer-songwriter George Michael, released as the second single from Wham!'s second album, Make It Big (1984).
-It was produced by Michael and written by Michael and his Wham! bandmate Andrew Ridgeley.
+"Careless Whisper" is a song by the English singer-songwriter George Michael, then part of the duo Wham!, and released as the second single from Wham!'s second album, Make It Big (1984).
+It was produced by Michael and written by him and his Wham! bandmate Andrew Ridgeley.
 The single was credited to Michael as part of his transition to a solo career.

-A contemporary pop song with R&B and soul influences, "Careless Whisper" features a prominent saxophone riff composed by Michael and played by Steve Gregory.
+"Careless Whisper" is a contemporary pop song with R&B and soul influences.
+It features a saxophone part composed by Michael and played by Steve Gregory.
 Michael composed it as a teenager and recorded several versions, auditioning several saxophone players, before he was satisfied.

-"Careless Whisper" topped the charts in the UK, US, and several other countries.
-It is one of the best-selling songs of all time, selling over eleven million copies, including two million in the US.
-The song achieved popularity on social media, mainly due to the saxophone riff being used in many movies and as a popular internet meme.
-The song has been covered by acts including Brian McKnight, Seether, Roger Williams, Kenny G and Julio Iglesias.
+"Careless Whisper" topped the charts in the UK, the US, Australia, and several other countries.
+It is one of the best-selling songs of all time, selling more than eleven million copies, including seven million in the US.